project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbportal.md

 Open `<PROJECT-FOLDER>/src/app/helpers/environmentVariablesHelper.js` in any available text editor.

-Once the file is opened, update the contents of the file so that it contains exactly the following values:
+Once the file opens, update the contents of the file so that it contains exactly the following values:

     module.exports = {
         // 1.
 LEARNER_URL